-These pre-processing steps are performed through the main predicate is named %filterMain in listing 1.
-Output of this predicate is list of goals and their related Web services which are inserted into the knowledge based named RelatedGoalWsModule for the subsequent logical matchmaker phase.
-Listing 1 shows two filtering stages of this predicate.
+Output of this predicate is list of goals and their related Web services which are inserted into the knowledge base called RelatedGoalWsModule for the subsequent logical matchmaker phase.
+Listing 6 shows two filtering stages of this predicate.

-To facilitate understanding of the code, let us give a brief introduction to object oriented notation used in FLORA-2.
+To facilitate understanding of the code, let us give a brief introduction to object-oriented notation used in FLORA-2.
 Suppose that O and C are two objects.
-O : C means that O is an instance of C (in FLORA-2, an object can simultaneously be a class!).
+O : C means that O is an instance of C (in FLORA-2, an object can simultaneously be a class).
 C :: D means that C is a subclass of D. Also for user-defined equality, suppose that O1 and O2 are different names (called id-terms in FLORA-2 terminology) that are supposed to denote the same object.
-This fact is stated in FLORA-2 with the notation O1:=: O2.
-This facility enables the user to state that two syntactically different (and typically non-unifiable) terms represent the same object, and can be used to define synonymy between such terms.
+This fact is stated in FLORA-2 with the notation O1 :=: O2.
+This facility enables the user to state that two syntactically different (and typically nonunifiable) terms represent the same object and can be used to define synonymy between such terms.